 In the quickly growing field of transactional memory, most research has been based on practical concerns on current systems, frequently neglecting future trends, such as the possibly fast growth of the number of cores per chip.
 Furthermore, evaluation has been often limited to a few selected scenarios, reflected in a couple of benchmarks.
-In this paper we have pointed out some shortcomings of well-known algorithms in the field of contention management.
-Additionally, we derived two algorithms to overcome them.
+In this paper we have analyzed some well-known algorithms in the field of contention management.
+Additionally, we derived two algorithms that improve on existing algorithms.
 Our algorithms avoid using global data, which limits scalability.
-Our randomized algorithm improves on the (worstcase) performance of previous work dramatically when more than a sequential execution of transactions is possible.
-For scenarios where transactions face only conflicts with a few other transactions the gap is exponential.
-Due to the reduction to coloring a further improvement by more than a constant factor is difficult and for some scenarios impossible.
-When dealing with a strong adversary, any contention manager has a poor competitive ratio.
-Due to our lower bound on the problem complexity, which holds even for centralized algorithms with full knowledge of the resource needs of any transaction, deriving even a non-constant approximation is NP-hard.
+Our randomized algorithm improves on the (worst-case) performance of previous work dramatically, e.g. exponentially, if sufficient parallelism is possible.
+Due to the reduction to coloring a further improvement is difficult and for some scenarios computationally not feasible.